al3xandr3/al3xandr3.github.io/_posts/2014-06-26-presenting.md

 ### The Problem System

-Another way of structuring a presentation
+Another way of structuring a presentation.
 This one is very often found in tv advertisement, even movies.
+Works by starting with creating the problem, create the need to be resolved and then serving the solution.

 - Problem
  - I would like to make you aware of a problem...